really liked this terrific book. It tells the history of the Roman Republic. It is stuffed

 as a very conservative place.
 Honor and reputation are of paramount importance.

-Rubicon is the river that divides the borders of Italy from France.
+Rubicon is the river that divides the borders of Rome from Gaul.
 By tradition, a Roman general must not lead his troops

 into Roman country, he must not threaten the home nation.
 When Caesar decides to lead his troops across the Rubicon, he makes a fateful